symblai/symbl-docs/integrations/agora-sdk-plugin.md

 ![symbl-creds-agora](/img/access_symbl_creds_on_agora_dashoboard.png)

 ### Integration Steps
 ---

 This section walks you through the steps necessary to set up the Symbl Conversation Intelligence extension in your mobile application.
+This document assumes you already have a mobile application with the Agora SDK enabled.
+If you don't, please follow the steps [here](https://docs.agora.io/en/Video/start_call_android?platform=Android) to create one.

 1. Download the following files:
    - [arm64-v8a.zip](https://cdn-agora.symbl.ai/agora-sdk/sdk-v1.0/arm64-v8a.zip)